sjuvon/Status/README.md

 # Status README

 Welcome.
-This is a small app for displaying real-time system status on Mac OS X, like Mac's own Activity Monitor.
-The difference is, this app's implemented in the menu bar for more convenience.
+Status is an app for displaying real-time system status on Mac OS X, like Mac's own Activity Monitor.
+The difference is, this one's implemented in the menu bar for more convenience.

 Everything is written in Swift via XCode, versions 4.0.3 and 9.2 respectively.
-Although the app was made for OS X 10.12 Sierra, with appropriate tweaks, it should work for all 64-bit Macs.
+Although Status has been made for OS X 10.12 Sierra, with appropriate tweaks, it should work for all 64-bit Macs.

-This is an on-going project.
-Currently, the app only shows basic RAM stats; the door's wide open for more things to do:
+This is an on-going toy project.
+Currently, the app only shows basic RAM stats; the door's wide open to more things:
-  1) *Add functionality for displaying the top active processes, ranked by memory usage.*
+  1) *Add functionality for displaying the top active processes, ranked by, say, memory usage.*
   2) *Figure out how to compute Activity Monitor's Memory Pressure.*  This will open doors to more functionality.
   3) *Extend the app to cover more things: CPU, network, battery, etc.*